 At R.G.L.P.S, students participate in ‘Mindfulness’ tasks, in which students are explicitly taught emotional intelligence, emotion labelling, calming strategies, breathing techniques and meditation.
 Such tasks allow students to practise identifying their feelings, acknowledging triggers and self-regulating their emotions, to help them deal with life’s challenges in a calm, reasonable and productive way.

 At R.G.L.P.S. we place a strong emphasis on ensuring that there are clear processes throughout transition, as students enter school from kinder, move to new grade levels (and teachers) and then progress from upper primary to secondary schooling.
-We believe that upholding solid transition processes help to ensure that that students and parents are prepared for and feel confident with the forthcoming changes.
+We believe that upholding solid transition processes help to ensure that students and parents are prepared for and feel confident with the forthcoming changes.
 Within this we aim to provide a smooth and efficient transition from the students’ current grade to their new grade with additional support provided to those who require it.

 This curiosity is what motivates learning…